 1. Understand the different types of mortgage lenders

 The type of lender you choose will determine the loan offers available to you, what you’ll pay for your loan and the kind of customer service you can expect to receive.
-It’s a good idea to comparison shop, so after you learn about the different types of lenders, you can use our list of the best mortgage lenders to find the best mortgage rates, fees and closing times before settling on a lender.
+It’s a good idea to comparison shop to find the best mortgage rates, fees and closing times before settling on a lender.
+After you learn about the different types of loan providers, our list of the best mortgage lenders is a good place to start shopping around.

 Direct lenders work directly with homeowners to originate and underwrite loan products with their own funds.
 Many retail lenders fall under this category, as they don't involve third parties or middlemen in the mortgage loan origination process.